AlternC/website/SSL-en.md

 Installation of SSL/TLS for AlternC
 ===================================

+*Warning, this documentation only applies to version 3.x.11 or later of Alternc.
+If you are using version 3.x.10 or before, you should use `/etc/alternc/apache.pem`, which is a file with private key, certificate and chained certificated altogether.
+The rest of the documentation is unchanged.*

 AlternC currently only manages one SSL certificate for the entire server, that will be used for HTTPS via Apache2 for the Panel, with POP/IMAP in Dovecot, with SMTP in Postfix, and with FTP in ProFtpd.

 For this to work, you'll need a valid X.509 certificate, a private key, and if needed (most of the time) a chained certificate for your CA.